dree39/SquareDetector/README.md

 ## Setting up

-Before running the program, create `squarecounter/input` directory and move your input files to Hadoop Distributed File System (HDFS).
+Before running the program, create a `squarecounter/input` directory and move your input files to Hadoop Distributed File System (HDFS).
 Your output files will be available in the `squarecounter/output` directory.

 To run your program you have to compile the SquareDetector.java source file and create a squaredetector.jar file.
 Run the application in Hadoop using the following command (first `cd` to the directory where Hadoop is installed):